aws-samples/revolutionizing-analytics-data-transformation-on-aws/README.md

 ### 7.1 Create an Endpoint storage for the Athena Queries
 1. Go to [S3 on the console](https://s3.console.aws.amazon.com/s3/).
-2. Select the `application-migration-s3-processed` bucket.
+2. Select the `<<add your bucket2 name here>>` bucket.
 We will be creating a folder for the Glue Job to store the joint-tables data after processing.
 3. Click on **Create folder**, fill in the following parameter value before clicking on **Create folder**.

 	| Parameter | Values |
 	| ------------- |-------------|
 	| Folder name | joint-tables |
-4. In the same `application-migration-s3-processed` bucket, we will create another folder for the Amazon Athena queries to be stored.
+4. In the same `<<add your bucket2 name here>>` bucket, we will create another folder for the Amazon Athena queries to be stored.
 5. Click on **Create folder**, fill in the following parameter value before clicking on **Create folder**.

 	| Parameter | Values |